 - zoomlevel=1...6 sets the visualization window zoom level (smaller level shows more data)

-In addition to standard Newick NHX tags, Wasabi supports:
+In addition to standard Newick NHX tags, Wasabi can import and display custom metadata tags:

 - Co=Y collapses the connected subtree.

-- Vis=Y displays the ancestral sequence of the tree node (if included in dataset).
+- Vis=Y displays the ancestral sequence of the tree node (if included in the dataset).

 - PVAL=number associated p-value.